Entrust your masterpiece to young sound engineer as "Sofar Sounds' did that.

 Despite my young age, I went a long way of self-development.

 The way from a simple single-channel audio interface in a friend's room to my own studio with a full set of equipment.
-The path was not easy, but after passing through it, you begin to understand musicians, especially beginners.
-Their future success depends on their first successes.
+The path is not easy but after passing through it, you begin to understand musicians, especially beginners.
+Their future achievements depend on their first successes.
 Many young start-up groups face financial difficulties in their early stages.
 Most likely, that is why we have not heard their work.

 This is the reason why I offer my services at minimal prices, so that young musicians can realize their projects and thereby please us with their music!